shwezhu/shwezhu.github.io/content/post/python/basics/003-yield-generator.md

 # 2
 ```

-Here it's a useless example, but it's handy when you know your function will return a huge set of values and you will **only need to read once**.
 When you call a function that contains a `yield` statement, you get a generator object, but **no code runs**.
 Then each time you extract from the generator, Python resumes the function from where it left off (from the `yield`), runs until the next `yield`, and then pauses again.

 ## 2. Why `yield`